11 Reasons Why YouTube Was Able to Support 100 Million Video Views a Day With Only 9 Engineers

 Easy to provision

 Also they faked data to prevent expensive transactions.
 For example, they faked the video view count and asynchronously updated the counter.
 A popular technique today to approximate correctness is the bloom filter.
-It is a probabilistic data structure.
+It’s a probabilistic data structure.

 5. Pillars of Scalability